ekivemark/flangio/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `socialgraph` features in flangio require that you provide some basic
 fields to your dataset schema.
-This is of schema reccomendations define some
+This list of schema reccomendations define some
-metadata about your data including
+metadata about your data including:

 * Infomation for timezone-aware, accurate, time series information.
 * Identity information. who sends(sender) what(the data) whom(receiver) and
 who was data about (subject).
 These may all be the same in some circumstances,
-but when people are acting other's behalf, they are not the same.
+but when people are acting on other's behalf, they are not the same.
 This is
 application specific and this is further explained in the next section
-"Confiuration Options".
+"Configuration Options".

 Configuration Options